ptdriscoll/klrn-compare-tv-schedules/README.md

 ### Data Setup

-The app is currently set up to parse raw files from two sources, which should be placed in the `/data` directory:
+The app is currently set up to parse raw files from three sources, which should be placed in the `/data` directory:

 - [ProTrack broadcast management solution](https://myersinfosys.com/protrack-tv/): An Air Date Search Report - with the headers Channel, Air Date, Type, Air Time, Program Title, Source - downloaded as a `.pdf`

 - [TitanTV MediaStar Editor](https://www.titantvinc.com/broadcast-software/mediastar-suite/mediastar-editor/): A schedule page set to a channel, saved as `Webpage, Single File (\*.mhtml)`, with the channel (e.g., 9.1) appended to the file name

+- [PBS TV Schedules Service API](<https://docs.pbs.org/space/tvsapi/3964930/TV+Schedules+Service+(TVSS)+API>): A read-only API that returns a TV schedule, saved as a `.json` file in the `/data` directory

 ### Config Setup